 To comply with the minimum level of supervision recommended in the GSPO a pool operator should have a qualified lifeguard on site providing active supervision of patrons.
 Consideration would need to be given for the lifeguard to take a break, go on lunch etc. The consideration of what is reasonably practicable will assist to determine if an additional lifeguard is required during these times.

-Where it is not reasonably practicable to provide supervision as stated in the GSPO, duty holders still have duties under the SRWA Act to manage the risks associated with the provision of a recreational water activity.
+Where it is not reasonably practicable to provide supervision as stated in the GSPO, duty holders still have duties under the WHS Act to manage the risks associated with conducting the business or undertaking.

 For a small number of facilities, usually in small regional towns, it may be difficult for duty holders to provide supervision as stated in the GSPO.
 These types of facilities may only have a single staff member rostered on at any one time, in other more remote facilities, public swimming pools may not be staffed at all.